ghiggi/gpm_api/docs/source/00_introduction.rst

 The coincidence dataset can be download with GPM-API using the ``2B-GPM-CSAT`` and ``2B-TRMM-CSAT`` product acronyms.

-Here below we display an example quick-look radar time-height profile imagery from the GPM - CloudSat Coincidence dataset.
+The figure below displays a quick-look radar time-height profile imagery from the GPM - CloudSat Coincidence dataset.

 .. image:: /static/CSAT-GPM-COIN.png